 - Technical Insights application

 Before you choose an investment vehicle, there are a couple of important factors to consider:

-Certain investments are higher risk than others.
+Certain investments are a higher risk than others.
 But with added risk comes greater potential rewards.
 You should consider what your appetite for risk is before you choose the type of investment to make.
 Stocks, for instance, are more of an aggressive type of investment, while mutual funds are more conservative.

-Consider how soon you want to see decent returns, the amount of gains you want to achieve, and what your short-term cash requirements are.
+Consider how soon you want to see decent returns, the number of gains you want to achieve, and what your short-term cash requirements are.
 Conservative investing will take much longer to see sizable returns, while more aggressive investing will help you realize returns much sooner.
 Again, the riskier the investment, the sooner you can see higher gains, while the lower the risk, the smaller your gains will be.

 Ways To Invest